bnums/my_guessing_game/README.md

-This is a repo fo practicing git and uploading my guessing game project
+This is a repo for practicing git and uploading my guessing game project